top of page

 PE/Sport: Both classes will do PE with Huddersfield Town staff every Thursday.

-5S will continue swimming on Fridays 5F doing their other PE lesson on Tuesdays.
+5F will continue swimming on Fridays 5S will be doing their other PE lesson on Fridays.

 MFL: Pupils continue their speaking, reading & writing in French with increasing confidence.
 Tres bien!